As with other sectors, travel content marketing is an important part of the marketing mix.

 Travel content marketing for the luxury sector doesn’t really have a middle ground.
 It requires both a healthy mix of glossy, high-end long-form content and creative, personalised short-form content.

-A key aspect of luxury marketing is to develop a close, intimate relationship with consumers.
+A key aspect of luxury travel marketing is to develop a close, intimate relationship with consumers.
 Social media posts from staff members can therefore be particularly valuable in helping to cultivate the desired personal relationship.

 Replying to reviews and comments online is another way to foster positive opinions.
 Research shows that speedy replies can boost a brand’s ratings and encourage more reviews.
 The same research also found that consumers who read reviews with replies are less likely to leave their own negative reviews.